 - Non-emergency patients and visitors may enter hospitals only at the main entrances.

-- Emergency patients and visitors should enter hospitals at the emergency room entrances.
+- Emergency patients and visitors should enter hospitals at emergency room entrances.

-- Floyd Medical Center's North Entrance on Turner McCall Boulevard and the Turner McCall Boulevard parking deck are closed to the public.
+- Floyd Medical Center's North Entrance on Turner McCall Boulevard and the Turner McCall Boulevard parking deck remain closed to the public.

 - No visitors younger than 16 will be permitted.